vladsoroceanu/device-inventory-slack-integration/README.md

 #DEPLOY

-- Create a ./config.json file where you set the clientId and verificationToken of the Slack App.
+- Create a ./config.json file where you set the verificationToken of the Slack App.
 ```bash
     $ npm start
 ```